KyrosKrane/BuyEmAll/readme.txt

-BuyEmAll - v1.8
+BuyEmAll - v1.9

 By Cogwheel

 BuyEmAll allows you to buy more than the default maximum amount when you shift-click an item at a vendor.
 For instance, if you want to buy 80 pieces of silk thread, you currently have to shift-click the thread, enter 20, hit ok, rinse and repeat three more times.
 With this addon all you have to do is shift-click the thread, enter 80, hit ok and confirm that you want to buy more than a stack (this confirmation is there so you don't accidentally buy 1000 of something you meant to buy 100 of).

 Additionally, you can now shift-click items that come in preset stacks or items that don't stack at all.
+If you are buying ammo and have free spots in your ammo pouch/quiver, the amount that appears when you first shift-click the item will be however many stacks it takes to refill your bag.

 NOTICE - Despite the facts that you cannot click in the box where the number of items is shown and that there is no cursor, it is possible to type in the amount of the item you wish to buy.
 This is true for the default UI, as I discovered while researching how to write this addon.
 Anyway, back to the point...